istio/istio.io/content/en/docs/ops/configuration/mesh/app-health-check/index.md

 EOF
 {{< /text >}}

-Next, run the following command to deploy the sample service:
+Next, change directory to the root of the Istio installation and run the following command to deploy the sample service:

 {{< text bash >}}
 $ kubectl -n istio-io-health apply -f <(istioctl kube-inject -f @samples/health-check/liveness-command.yaml@)